HendraAnggrian/r-properties/README.md

 |_string_in.properties
 ```

-Rsync will generate keys of those properties files instead of file paths.
+R will generate keys of those properties files instead of file paths.

 ```java
 public final class R {